 - Design and completion of independent head-to-head study to evaluate the reliability and validity of computerized neurocognitive tests

 DVBIC was founded in 1992.
-It is made up of a network of 17 centers, operating out of 10 military treatment facilities, five VA polytrauma hospitals and two civilian rehabilitation centers.
+It is made up of a network of 16 centers, operating out of 11 military treatment facilities and five VA polytrauma hospitals.
 For more information, visit dvbic.dcoe.mil.

 Deployment Health Clinical Center